mflynn23/project2-etl-group1/README.md

 ## Load

-* After we were satisfied with our data transformations, we used the following procedure to load our dataframes into our Postgres Database:
+* After we were satisfied with our cleaned data transformations, we used the following procedure to load our dataframes into our relational Postgres Databases:

-* We created a python file to hold our password.
+    * We created a python file to hold our passwords.
 Using the password file, we created an engine to connect to our Postgres database and confirmed a successful connection by checking for existing tables.

-* We then added each of our transformed dataframes to our relational Postgres databases.
+    * We then added each of our transformed dataframes to Postgres.
 To validate the data was inserted correctly, we ran simple SQL queries.

 ## Findings